yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dml_update.md

 ## Synopsis

-UPDATE modifies the values of specified columns in all rows that meet certain conditions, and when conditions are not provided in WHERE clause, all rows are updated.
-UPDATE outputs the number of rows that are being updated.
+Use the `UPDATE` statement to modify the values of specified columns in all rows that meet certain conditions, and when conditions are not provided in WHERE clause, all rows are updated. `UPDATE` outputs the number of rows that are being updated.

 ## Syntax